 Stock are computed using 15 percent annual depreciation rate.

-Citation stocks are patent stocks weighted by all the cites they received before 1994 plus an estimate of post-1993 cites, depreciated as of the patent date.

-The left-out category is fewer than 4 cites per patent (2,478 observations) and there are 7,479 observations with no patents or cites.
+Cite stocks are patent stocks weighted by all the cites they received before 1995 plus an estimate of post-1994 ci The left-out category is fewer than 4 cites per patent (2,411 observations).